xanderdunn/kube-state-rs/README.md

 - Add the node back to the cluster with the same command as above.
 - See that the labels have been restored on the node: `kubectl get nodes my-new-node --show-labels`

-### Assumptions
+## Assumptions
 - It's important when we deploy this that we make multiple nodes across different regions available to the service, and that region is set in the key `kubernetes.io/hostname`.
-- For this implementation I assume that node labels can be modified by anyone from anywhere at anytime.
-If we were to instead apply all label changes through a particular pod service, this problem would be much easier to solve.
+- Node labels can be modified by anyone from anywhere at anytime.
+If we were to instead apply all label changes through a particular pod service with an exposed API, this problem would be much easier to solve.
 That service could store the metadata, and a separate service could trigger applying the metadata to the node by reading from storage.
-- This repo uses a local minikube to run integration tests with `cargo test` both locally for dev and in GitHub Action CI.
+See [#6](https://github.com/xanderdunn/kube-state-rs/issues/6) for details.
-- This service assumes that every node has a `metadata.name`, and it assumes that the name will be a unique identifier.
-Suppose unique node names `node-1...node-10000`.
-I assume that when `node-n` leaves the cluster, we can expect `node-n` to return to the cluster, rather than always returning to the cluster with a new identifier, such as `node-10001`.
+- Every node has a `metadata.name`, and it assumes that the name will be a unique identifier.
+Suppose unique node names `node-1...node-5000`.
+I assume that when `node-n` leaves the cluster, we can expect `node-n` to return to the cluster, rather than always returning to the cluster with a new identifier, such as `node-5001`.
 If that's not the case, then we need a zookeeper strategy to apply labels to at most one node, regardless of node identifier.
-- We assume that the frequency of node metadata changes is approximately the same across all nodes.
-If it weren't then we might want to switch from a static `1/N` partitioning strategy to a dynamic partitioning strategy.
+- The frequency of node metadata changes is approximately the same across all nodes.
-- [Kubernetes ConfigMaps](https://kubernetes.io/docs/concepts/configuration/configmap/) were chosen as the persistent storage mechanism here because it's a simple, built-in key-value store that works for this purpose.
-We create one `ConfigMap` for each node.
-We assume that the creation and replacement of `ConfigMap`s is cheap, and that any particular node will have a relatively small number of labels (not hundreds or thousands of labels per node).
+- One ConfigMap per node is used for storage.
+Any particular node will have a relatively small number of labels (not hundreds or thousands of labels per node).
-- We assume a label should be set on a node only if the label is missing.
-If the label is already set, we do not overwrite it.
-- There is no mechanism implemented for deleting old, non-empty `ConfigMap` data, for example when a node is deleted forever and will not be re-entering the cluster.
-Hence, the `ConfigMap`s will accumulate.
-We will eventually want some way of deleting old data.
 - A node label key might contain characters `[-._a-zA-Z0-9\/]+`, which is a superset of the characters allowed in a `ConfigMap` key: `[-._a-zA-Z0-9]+`.
 For example, the label key `beta.kubernetes.io/os` is not compatible with storage as a key in a `ConfigMap`.
 As a workaround, we encode all slashes as the reserved token `---SLASH---` when stored as keys in the `ConfigMap` and then decode those tokens into `/` when restoring labels.
-- We run this service as a Docker containerized pod with multiple replicas.
-- Up to 40,000 nodes in a cluster.
+- Up to 5,000 nodes in a cluster.
+More nodes will be managed with cluster federation.
-- Assume that we have the replicas of this service distributed across data centers, regions, zones, geographical areas, etc.
 - We want 99.9% liveness.
 Losing a label change is to be avoided with high certainty.
-- A delay of several minutes in restoring latest labels to a node should be unlikely but is not a big problem.
-- We aren't dealing with security concerns at this level of the stack.
+- `ResourceVersion` is monotonically increasing.
+- Restoring labels to Nodes only succeeds if the ResourceVersion we expect is the actual ResourceVersion at the time our change is applied by etcd.
+If a Node is being rapidly modified by other services after it has been added to the cluster, it will take time for our Transaction Processor to restore labels to that Node.
-- We expect strong consistency from Kubernetes, ConfigMaps, and etcd.
-When you read a ConfigMap after writing to it, you can expect to get the value you wrote.
+- Strong consistency from the Kubernetes API, ConfigMaps, and etcd.
+When we read a ConfigMap after writing to it, we can expect to get the value that was written.
 We expect Kubernetes `POST`, `PUT`, and `DELETE` are atomic.
 The etcd datastore ensures that these operations either fully succeed or fully fail, maintaining consistency.
-- If a change to node metadata is made seconds before the node is deleted, the change can be lost.
-We assume this is acceptable.
-If label modifications moments before deletion are expected to happen in production, an alternate implementation will be required, see [#6](https://github.com/xanderdunn/kube-state-rs/issues/6).
 - Idempotency
     - Every time a label is set on a node, all labels are set, replacing all labels on the node.
-This includes a `label_version`, which is incremented each time there is a change in the labels.
+This includes a `labels_restored` label, which holds the ResourceVersion of the node when its labels were stored.
     - Suppose a node is brought back into a cluster with a non-empty label set.
-If there is a missing or outdated `label_version`, all labels will be replaced.
-If it has a newer `label_version` than what we have in the DB, all labels in the DB will be replaced with what's on the node.
-    - Suppose the node has the same `label_version` as what's in the DB, but the labels are different.
-The node's labels will be completely replaced with what's in the DB.
-    - Because transactions are idempotent, we could have multiple replicas operating on the same partition of nodes to achieve 0 downtime.
+These labels will be replaced with what is stored.

-### Fault Tolerance
+## Fault Tolerance
 We want to achieve liveness and eventual consistency in the face of:
 - Crash: The service crashes.
 We have many replicas, so when one crashes another will take over.
 In addition, we have automatic restart.
-- Transient: A particular node fails, and then returns to working.
-In this case it could be possible that an older `label_version` gets applied after a newer version.
-This will quickly be corrected on the next iteration of the nodes.
-Additionally, because all node label changes are idempotent, applying the same `label_version` more than once produces the same result.
+A transaction is removed from the queue only if it has fully succeeded.
+If a transaction is executed more than once, the result will be the same.
+- Transient: Suppose a replica of our Transaction Processor is trying to restore labels to a node and it stalls, takes much longer than usual for some reason, but eventually succeeds.
+During that stall, some other replica may have already applied that change, as well as several more recent changes in the queue.
+When applying changes to Node metadata or ConfigMaps, the change succeeds only if the object's ResourceVersion is what we expect.
+In this scenario the replica with the transient fault will have an outdated ResourceVersion so no change will occur, the latest change will remain.
 - Permanent: In this case some other replica will eventually be chosen.
-Ideally a liveness and readiness check would fail and Kubernetes would replace this node.
+A liveness and readiness check will fail and Kubernetes will replace this node.
 - Hardware: A node's hardware dies.
-Kubernetes should remove this replica and replace it.
+Kubernetes will remove this replica and replace it.
 Kubernetes node metadata updates are atomic, so any operation should completely succeed or completely fail.
 - Network: This could be considered a crash or transient failure.
-Label updates both on nodes and in storage are atomic and idempotent.
+Label updates both on Nodes and on ConfigMaps are atomic and idempotent.
-- Response: Stale information should not occur because etcd has strong consistency guarantee.
-If it were to happen, it will be fixed as soon as current information is available.
+- Response: Stale information should not occur because etcd has a strong consistency guarantee.